GenomicsMLI-DFO/SebAssign/README.md

 Pipeline developed to provide species diagnostic for *Sebastes mentella* and *S. fasciatus* from four microsatellite loci

-This pipeline was developed in 2019 around the `assignPOP` R package (Chen et al. 2018) which perform genetic assignment using machine learning algorithm.
-The ultimate goal was to ease the genetic identification for stock management of these species.
+This pipeline was developed in 2019, and make use of the `assignPOP` R package (Chen et al. 2018) alowing users to perform genetic assignment using diverse machine learning algorithms.
+The ultimate goal of this pipeline was to ease and standardise the genetic identification for stock management of these species.

 ## How to install SebAssign